sysprog21/shecc/README.md

 The steps to validate `shecc` bootstrapping:
-1. `stage1`: `shecc` source code is initially compiled using an ordinary compiler which generates an x86/x86\_64 binary.
+1. `stage1`: `shecc` source code is initially compiled using an ordinary compiler which generates a native executable.
+The generated compiler can be used as a cross-compiler.
 2. `stage2`: The built binary reads its own source code as input and generates an ARMv7-A  binary.
 3. `stage3`: The generated ARMv7-A binary is invoked (via QEMU or running on Arm